STAR-173/Presenza/README.md

   - **Response**: Binary file

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file for details.

----

-Feel free to update this file with more specific details once you review the project structure.